John Barrow is a Broker and Rental Coordinator with McKee Properties.

 COMMUNITY LEADERSHIP ROLES:

-- Board member and President of the Rotary Club of Cashiers Valley
+- Board member and Past President of the Rotary Club of Cashiers Valley

-- Board member and Treasurer of the Cashier Valley Community Council
+- Board member and Treasurer of the Cashiers Valley Community Council

 - Chairman of the Village Heritage Award selection committee for the Cashiers Historical Society